 But at the same time this is an ordinary road.
 Grand and famous yet accessible too and not every road in this series has to be a high mountain pass.
 Here’s a look at the road and also where else to ride if you’re in Paris with a bike.

 Many finishers of the Tour de France report a special feeling.
 For some it’s just a frisson, others get euphoric knowing they’ve reached the end of the Tour.
-For everyone else the excitement isn’t so special given the traffic, this is right in the heart of a big capital city.
-You can rip it up Alpe d’Huez but getting into full flow here is difficult given the multiple traffic lights along the way although some locals will “grill” a red light to use the French term.
+For everyone else the excitement isn’t so special given the traffic.
+This is the heart of a major capital city.
+You can rip it up Alpe d’Huez but getting into full flow here is difficult given the multiple traffic lights along the way although some locals will “grill” a red light, to use the French term.
 But if this in a city, the sense of space is obvious, the road is very wide.

 There are a few bike messengers but the average cyclist is on a Vélib, the public bike rental scheme that’s been copied around the world.
 In fact Paris copied its scheme from other cities but it was success in Paris that convinced other large cities like London and New York to try it too.
 It’s cobbled too, something you’ll hear before you see as the traffic slaps over the stones.
 These are urban pavé, polished by the daily rumble of traffic but at times straining with cracks, missing mortar and sometimes a missing cobblestone or two.
 A souvenir?

 Riding along means a rattle and explains why riders in a breakaway on the circuit will aim for the tiny strip of smooth pavement just next to the kerb, a tightrope balance between clipping a pedal or shoe on one side and putting the wheel onto the pavé on the other side.
 With traffic all around you hear the city alive to the sound of work and activity, very different from the festive atmosphere of the Tour.